What We Do

 Youth Engagement and Ecology

 It starts with the planting of a seed.
 In a great partnership with the Fresno State Environmental Sciences Department and a resident youth leader, we were able to add a green space with pollinators, native plants, and trees to our center space.
 Future plans include seasonal community garden elements and workshops about urban greening, recycling art, and more.
 (Additional partnerships in this continued project are with Kaiser Permanente and Lotus Gardens).
+A 2025 initiative includes student built benches so families can enjoy our greenspace with books and activities, or while waiting for their children to finish their school day.

 Art & Culture